 The goal is that you glue everything together and add it your personal touch.

-You can duplicate this template to add in your own ideas in the Ideas section.
+You can duplicate this template on the top right corner to add in your own ideas in the Ideas section.

 - Write about a testimonial you received from customers